pablosanjose/Quantica.jl/docs/src/tutorial/bandstructures.md

   0.707107-8.65956e-17im  0.707107-8.65956e-17im
  -0.707107+0.0im          0.707107+0.0im
 ```
 The above destructuring syntax assigns eigenvalues and eigenvectors to `eᵢ` and `ψᵢ`, respectively.
 The available eigensolvers and their options can be checked in the `EigenSolvers` docstrings.
+They are supported through the extension mechanism in Julia, so they require additional libraries to be loaded first, such as `using Arpack` or `using ArnoldiMethod`.

 !!! warning "Arpack solver is not thread-safe"
     `EigenSolvers.Arpack` relies on a Fortran library that is not currently thread-safe.
 If you launch Julia with multiple threads, they will not be used with this specific solver.
 Otherwise Arpack would segfault.